glideroggan/dream/readme.md

 # BUGS
 - kyc
-  - enchance with more levels
+  - ✔️enchance with more levels
-  - needs signing after each workflow
+  - ✔️needs signing after each workflow
+  - 💥standard and above isn't adding more personal info to the storage
 - mocks
   - established user have duplicate upcoming transactions
 - grid-layout